 - It can be exhausting for introverts, as it requires constant social interaction.

 In summary, bartending is a social occupation that allows you to connect with new people and build social skills and networks.
-Still, it also comes with the downsides of dealing with unpleasant customers, unwanted flirting and advances, and it can be exhausting for introverts.
+Still, it also comes with the downsides of dealing with unpleasant customers, unwanted flirting and advances from drunk people, and it can be exhausting for introverts.

 You’re Always Around Alcohol

-While there is certainly a growing number of bars that specialize in non-alcoholic mocktails, the majority of service establishments serve up a plethora of alcoholic drinks, which, as a bartender, you will be around.
+While there is certainly a growing number of bars specialising in non-alcoholic mocktails, the majority of service establishments serve up a plethora of alcoholic drinks, which, as a bartender, you will be around.